JalehSolveling/SSA_paystubs/Readme.md

 This script will take a list of exmployees along with their pay rate and hours worked from an Excel file and create a paystub in PDF format for each employee.

 ## How it works
-1. Download "Payroll Data Template.xlsx".
+1. Open "sample/Payroll Data Template.xlsx".
 2. Enter the following for each employee on the **Employees** sheet:
     - Employee ID (a unique number for each employee)
     - Status (E for Employee or V for Volunteer)